 Team Red attended the Wilson Trophy this year.
 After 3 days of racing with some epic wins as well as big defeats to some of the American teams, Cambridge placed 21st overall.
 This made them 4th university team and best 2nd team at the event an amazing testament to their ability.

 During May Week we hosted Cuppers at Grafham.
 This was highly successful, with a great breeze and even some sun making for high quality racing and spectating.
 As always, the highlight was being able to share the BBQ and Pimms with such a wide range of teams.
 Some college team members had never team raced (or even sailed…) before.
 Other college teams such as Caius had two teams made up of CUCrC sailors.
 Last night’s May Balls meant a non-negligible number of sailors on some of the lower seeded teams failed to make the coach for 10am .
 However we still managed a full schedule of racing.
-Robinson College ended up winning the Gold league.
+Robinson College (Juliette Kennedy, Gordon Sivarajan, Olly Perkins, Matty Cohen) won the Gold league and the Yule Oldham Trophy.
+Combined Murray Edwards and Newnham (Lisanne Blok Ellen Morley, Charlotte Watson and Jenny Jiang) won the Royal Harwich YC Swordfish Tankard for second place.

 The Varsity match was held at Island Sailing Club in Cowes and we raced in Sonars.
 The first day was match racing.
 Cambridge 1st team, helmed by Juliette Kennedy ended up winning, however Cambridge 2nd team unfortunately lost.
 On the second day the team racing started.
 This ended up being a bit of a disaster for both the ladies and open teams, both losing 3 races in a row.
 This meant Oxford only had to win one more race in each competition to take the trophy home.